This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 60% profit margin with wholesale from 4 manufacturers

-For purchasing buyers who have such questions.
+To buyers who have questions.

 In fact, what foreigners want to buy most is

-"Genuine Japanese goods handmade by Japanese artisans."
+"Genuine Japanese goods handmade by Japanese artisans. "

 The Hina Doll and May Doll industry has been going for 300 years.